dsanson/bibdesk-pandoc-export-templates/README.md

 `citeServiceTemplate-pandoc.txt` is a BibDesk template that provides drag and drop support for pandoc-style citations.
-For example, I dragged these three citations directly from BibDesk:
+For example, I dragged these two citations directly into this README from BibDesk:

-    [@olson2009; @forrest2004; @heathwood2005]
+    [@wood2006a; @beiser1993a]

+`citeServiceTemplate-pandoc-bib.txt` and `citeServiceTemplate-pandoc-bib.sh` are a BibDesk template and a postprocessing shell script that provide drag and drop support for markdown-formatted reference lists.
+For example, I option-dragged this reference list directly into this README from BibDesk:

+    Beiser, Frederick C. 1993. *The Fate of Reason: German Philosophy From Kant To Fichte*.
+Harvard University Press.

+    Wood, Allen W. 2006.
+“Fichte’s Intersubjective I.” *Inquiry* 49 (1) (Feb): 62–79.

 Installation
 ============

-1. Download [citeServiceTemplate-pandoc.txt][] or clone this repo.

-2. Follow [these instructions][] to add the template to BibDesk.
+First, follow [these instructions][] to add the templates to BibDesk.
 When you are done, things should look like this:

 ![Screenshot: Adding the Template to BibDesk][]

+Next, in the "Citation" Preference Pane:

-3. In the "Citations" Preference Pane within BibDesk, set `Default Format` to `Template`, then set `Template` to `citeServiceTemplate-pandoc.txt`:
++   set `Default Format` to `Template`, then set `Template` to `citeServiceTemplate-pandoc.txt`;
++   set the `Format when holding Option key` to `Template`, then set `Template` to `citeServiceTemplate-pandoc-bib.txt`.

+So things should look like this:

 ![Screenshot: Configuring BibDesk to use Template for Drag and Drop Citations][]

   [citeServiceTemplate-pandoc.txt]: https://raw.github.com/dsanson/bibdesk-pandoc-citation-template/master/citeServiceTemplate-pandoc.txt